Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 Their insurance covers your damages

-If you are partly at fault:
+But There Is a Catch.
+If you are partly at fault.

 Alaska uses Pure Comparative Fault

-Your compensation is reduced by your fault percentage
+This means your compensation is reduced by your fault percentage

 So yes, you can still recover money.